 • area of soil disturbance

 Your civil engineer can plan and oversee erosion and sediment control measures, and can help prepare this plan on your behalf.

 California is situated in a disaster-prone region.
 Despite this, every natural calamity that strikes the State brings about new construction practices that help us build better.
 While structural engineers prepare our buildings for earthquakes, their civil counterparts can mitigate the threat of floods and ensure building safety.

 Floodways are defined as the channels of a watercourse and their adjacent floodplain.
 Any new construction in a floodway will form an obstacle to floodwater, and as such, must be designed to not increase the upstream high-water elevation above a pre-established Base Flood Elevation (BFE).
 Building in such an area may require a Floodway Encroachment permit from the Federal Emergency Management Agency (FEMA), among a series of other conditions.
 Your civil engineer may help you ensure compliance with all applicable local, state and federal ordinances.

 We are a team of licensed civil engineers who can lend a hand with all the services described above.
-To discuss your project, please give us a call at (877) 704-5727, or email us at email@example.com for a FREE consultation and quote.
+Contact us now and we will provide you a FREE Consultation with a quote.
+We also provide virtual on-sites and virtual consultations.

 *Note: The content published above was made in collaboration with members of Design Everest.